micksam7/VRC-MIDIDMX/README.md

 Other setups may require a toggle or another method.
 Please submit an issue or PR if you run into a case like this!

 ## For Light Programmers
-Requires a compatible gridnode, such as [HNode](https://github.com/Happyrobot33/HNode), and a midi loopback.
+Requires a compatible gridnode, such as [FGrid](https://github.com/furality/furality-grid-node) or [HNode](https://github.com/Happyrobot33/HNode), and a midi loopback.

 For loopback, [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html) with **feedback detection turned off** is recommended.